travellingsky/blog/content/to-do-in-london.md

 {{< /gallery >}}

-## 18) Madam Tussaud's
+## 18) Madame Tussaud's

-Tickets are required for Madam Tussaud's, and during holidays the lines are fairly large so book ahead of time.
+Tickets are required for Madame Tussaud's, and during holidays the lines are fairly large so book ahead of time.
 This is a great spot to see life-size wax replicas of icons from history as well as famous celebrities.
 Great options for picture taking for memories with your idols.

 ## 19) Oxford Street Shopping